-Table 5: Configuration dialog: Workspace
+Table 6: Configuration dialog: Workspace

-Label Parameter Description Workspace search path WSPATH A list of directories to be searched for the specified workspace when the user executes )LOAD . "." must be included in order to load workspaces from the current directory Maximum workspace size maxws The maximum size of the workspace.
+Label Parameter Description Workspace search path WSPath (page 52) A list of directories to be searched for the specified workspace when the user executes ) LOAD.
+Maximum workspace size MaxWS (page 42) The maximum size of the workspace.